 In this technique, a large wide depression is excavated in the back of a rehabilitation area.
-This depression is created in order to retain tidal water, before it returns back out area.
 This depression is created in order to retain tidal water, before it returns back out to sea via tidal channels.
 This increases the tidal prism, and encourages scouring of the tidal channel, maintaining their functioning.
-Although this back-basin creation may lead to standing water at the rear of the rehabilitation site, the assurance of a function-ing tidal creek which will not fill with sediment is the priority.
+Although this back-basin creation may lead to standing water at the rear of the rehabilitation site, the assurance of a functioning tidal creek which will not fill with sediment is the priority.